JessWinn/Houndshark-Mitogenomics/README.md

 ### STEP 5.1: construct 10 partition nexus files, two for dataset 1, six for dataset 2 and two for dataset 3.

 Dataset 1: one partition for the entire alignement, 13 paritions for each PCG.
-Dataset 2: one partition for entire alignment, two paritions (rRNA and PCGs), 15 partitions (for each rRNA and PCG), 28 partitions (for each rRNA and for codon position 1 and 2), 28 partitions (for each rRNA and for codon position 1 and 3), 41 partitions (for each rRNA and for each codon position in each PCG).
+Dataset 2: one partition for the entire alignment, two paritions (rRNA and PCGs), 15 partitions (for each rRNA and PCG), 28 partitions (for each rRNA and for codon position 1 and 2), 28 partitions (for each rRNA and for codon position 1 and 3), 41 partitions (for each rRNA and for each codon position in each PCG).
 Dataset 3: one partition for the entire alignment, 13 partitions for each PCG.
-***[See "Partitions" to access these files]
+***[See "Partitions" to access these files.]

 ### STEP 5.2: test for nucleotide saturation